Skip to main content

 Fees and FEE-HELP

-Indicative annual fee in 2026: $34,700 (domestic full-fee paying place)
+Indicative annual fee in 2026: $34,700 (domestic full-fee paying place).

-A student’s fee may vary depending on:
+A student’s annual fee may vary in accordance with:

 • The number of courses studied per term.